STEVEN EHRLICH, FAIA RIBA (1946-)

 2019 - The Radcliffe House, Pacific Palisades CA. Unbuilt.

-2020 - aka Stradella Road Remodel and Addition, Bel Air CA. Original house built in 1969.
+2020 - The Kenneth and Julie Wang Renovation, 1448 Stradella Road, Bel Air, Los Angeles CA. Original house built in 1969.
 Addition included a second floor.
-Status unknown.

-2021 - The SB Baxter LLC House, aka Baxter Street House, 2336 Baxter Street, Silver Lake CA. DTK Builders, Inc. is the builder.
+2021 - The SB Baxter LLC House, aka Baxter Street House, 2336 Baxter Street, Silver Lake CA. Built by DTK Builders.
 Bottom photo by Michael Locke.

 Sources include: Steven Ehrlich: A Dynamic Serenity by Michael Webb; Ehrlich Yanai Rhee Chaney Architects.